collinbarrett/wp-vps-build-guide/README.md

     - Modify `PermitRootLogin no`
     - Uncomment and modify `PasswordAuthentication no`
   - `service ssh restart`
-  - Don’t close the Terminal window, yet.
-In another local Terminal window:
-    - `sudo nano ~/.ssh/config`
+  - Do not close the Terminal window yet.
+In a new Terminal window, `sudo nano ~/.ssh/config`

       ```
       Host {myVpsName}